ERB Template

 Objects that respond to

-can also be provided, such as<%= render @posts %>
+to_partial_pathcan also be provided, such as<%= render @posts %>.
+Each item will be rendered consecutively.

 # Linking Files